 The session’s dialogue was progressive, inspiring and thought-provoking.
 Our host, Paolo, summed up by sharing one of his key messages to his leaders on how they can be most effective in a changing organisation: Lead by example; walk the walk, inspire and be consistent in your messaging.

-A big thank you to all of the senior HR Leaders who joined us, and we look forward to bringing our Paris based HR friends together again in early 2018.
+A big thank you to all of the senior HR Leaders who joined us, and we look forward to bringing our Paris based HR friends together again.